 Matthew also represents and advises clients in real and personal property disputes, including development disputes, lease disputes and modifications, lien matters, summary ejectment proceedings, and other real estate litigation matters.

-In addition to his experience as an attorney, Matthew also has significant experience in the field of agriculture, as he has owned and operated a cattle farm in Eastern North Carolina for a number of years.
+In addition to his experience as a practicing attorney, Matthew has taught Legal Analysis, Writing, and Research at Wake Forest University School of Law as an adjunct professor of law.
+Matthew also has significant experience in the field of agriculture, as he has owned and operated a family cattle farm in Eastern North Carolina for a number of years.

-- Best Lawyers in America 2021 ‘Ones to Watch’ - Commerical Litigation
+- Best Lawyers in America 2021 - “Ones to Watch” - Commercial Litigation

 - North Carolina Bar Association, Member